Why investors can’t dismiss the resilience of value

 Access High Growth in U.S. Equities

 To ride the new wave of value, the WisdomTree U.S. High Dividend Fund (DHS) provides exposures to companies that generate high dividends—but in a risk-controlled manner emphasizing dividend sustainability.
 Market volatility has shown the importance of adding this risk screen overlay to your value strategies.
-The WisdomTree U.S. Quality Dividend Growth Fund (DGRW) incorporates quality and growth screens in its strategy.
-The goal is to help investors access companies and industries that are delivering the fastest dividend growth rates.
 Our flagship value ETF is the WisdomTree U.S. LargeCap Dividend Fund (DLN).
 Launched in 2006, it has outperformed the Russell 1000® Value Index over nearly all major time periods since its inception.

 Access High Growth in International Developed Equities